Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: Proof of the Main Theorem (Theorem 1.1)

-\textbf{Case~3: $d > \ce^{(\log n)^{1/2}}$.} The proof of this case is the same as Case~1 and 2.
-In fact, it is even slightly simpler, because \lemref{highdegree} implies an exponential drop of the potential $\Lambda$ in a single round.
+\textbf{Case~3: (Random Matching Model) $d > \ce^{(\log n)^{1/2}}$.} The proof of this case is the same as Case~1 and 2.
+In fact, it is even slightly simpler, because \lemref{highdegree} implies an exponential drop of the potential $\Lambda$ for every single round.

-\textbf{Case~4: Balancing Circuit Model.} Finally, we consider the balancing circuit model with a sequence of $d=\Oh(1)$ matchings.
+\textbf{Case~4: (Balancing Circuit Model).} Finally, we consider the balancing circuit model with a sequence of $d=\Oh(1)$ matchings.
 Since $d$ is a constant, it holds for every node $u \in V$ that at most $d$ neighbors of $u$ in $G$ appear in the matching matrices $\M^{(1)},\ldots,\M^{(d)}$.
-For this reason, we assume w.l.o.g.\ that the underlying graph $G$ has bounded maximum degree.
-Moreover, we can apply~\corref{markovchain} and \lemref{wellknown} to conclude that for all nodes $u \in V$ and any $\beta \in \N$, Therefore, the same statements as in \lemref{smallhe}, \lemref{smallthomas} and \lemref{lowdegree} hold for the balancing circuit model with the only difference that every round in the random matching model corresponds to $d$ consecutive rounds in the balancing circuit model.
+For this reason, we may assume that the underlying graph $G$ has bounded maximum degree.
+Moreover, we can apply \lemref{wellknown} and \lemref{circuitlocalexpansion} to conclude that for all nodes $v \in V$ and any $\beta \in \N$,

+which corresponds to the inequalities \eq{goodexpansion} and \eq{badexpansion} for the random matching model.
+Therefore, the same statements as in \lemref{smallh}, \lemref{smallt}, and \lemref{lowdegree} hold for the balancing circuit model with the only difference that any time-interval containing $x$ rounds in the random matching model is replaced by $x \cdot d$ rounds in the balancing circuit model.
 Consequently, the analysis of the balancing circuit model is the same as the analysis of the random matching model (Case 1 and Case 2). \end{proof}